envoyproxy/gateway/docs/design/gatewayapi-translator.md

 ## Context Structs

-To help store, access and manipulate information as it's processed during the translation process, a set of context structs will be used.
+To help store, access and manipulate information as it is processed during the translation process, a set of context structs will be used.
 These structs will wrap a given Gateway API type, and add additional fields and methods to support processing.
 For example, below is a partial sketch of the ListenerContext struct: